christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-01.md

 #### rdata

 The RDATA structure depends on the TYPE and MUST be expressed as a JSON object.
 Property names MUST follow the definition of the RDATA described by the corresponding RFC.
-Property names MUST be translated to lowercase.
-Whitespaces MUST be translated to underscores ("_").
+Property names MUST be written in camel case, generally using lower case letters, removing whitespaces and starting subsequent words with a capital letter.

 Example: